IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-axis-types.md

 # {Platform} Axis Types

-The {ProductName} charts provide multiple axis types to visualize your data in different ways.
+The {ProductName} Data Chart provides multiple axis types to visualize your data in different ways.
 This topic goes over each one, which series are compatible with which, and some specific properties to the unique axes.

 ## Cartesian Axes